Introduction to Quality Assurance Plan

 This approach is not effective but encourages teamwork across any department involved in product assurance.
 About 100% of the businesses that have achieved project quality stick to keeping the team in the loop.

-Engaging and allocating the teams together towards a shared goal not only improvise socialization but provides higher performance with the working schedules.
+Engaging and allocating the teams together towards a shared goal not only improves socialization but also provides higher performance with the working schedules.

-Having regular meetings and updates with peers help set expectations by explaining how the project should be focused on and getting the right things done before set deadlines.
+Having regular meetings and updates with peers helps set expectations by explaining how the project should be focused on and getting the right things done before set deadlines.

 Know more about Quality Control in Six Sigma